cart/bevy/crates/bevy_asset/notes.md

 * Asset system usability
     * handle.path()
 * Call out "stable type name" as the end game for loader / processor identities
+* Why `.imported_assets/Default` instead of `.imported_assets`?
+    * In the future will add "import profiles" for different platforms / configurations (with Default being the default profile)
+    * Allows us to put the processor log in `.imported_assets/log`

 ### Why not distill?